MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-GridView.md

 The values of this parameter determine how many items you can send down the pipeline.

-- None.
+- `None`.
 No items.
 This is the default value.
-- Single.
+- `Single`.
 Zero items or one item.
 Use this value when the next command can take only one input object.
-- Multiple.
+- `Multiple`.
 Zero, one, or many items.
 Use this value when the next command can take multiple input objects.
 This value is equivalent to the **Passthru** parameter.

 This parameter was introduced in Windows PowerShell 3.0.